karkman/MetagenomeCourse2019/Day3/README.md

 OK.

-Let's run CheckM from this directory now, and learn about the taxonomy of each MAG using this advanced tool:
+Let's run CheckM from this directory now, and learn about the taxonomy of each MAG using this advanced tool.

+First we need to download some data for `checkM`.
+Open a screen and activate the `checkM` environment.
+Then run the following command: `checkm data update`.
+And when it asks for the location for the data give it your working directory.
+`/wrk/USERNAME`

+Allocate resources with `salloc` or use `sinteractive` and run the `checkM` on a computing node

 ```
 # Deactivate the Anvi'o environment